 In the case of equity investments classified as AFS, impairment indicators would include a significant or prolonged decline in the fair value of the investments below its cost.
 Generally, the Company treats 'significant' as 20% or more and 'prolonged' as greater than twelve months.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss of that financial asset previously recognized in the statement of comprehensive income - is removed from equity and recognized in the statement of income.
-Impairment losses on equity investment are not reversed through the statement of income.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss of that financial asset previously recognized in the statement of comprehensive income - is removed from equity and recognized in profit or loss.
+Impairment losses on equity investment are not reversed through profit or loss.
 Increases in fair value are recognized directly in equity.